Math, Science, Technology Magnet

 For 6th-8th grade students enrolled in the MST program, courses use honors level curriculum enriched through extensive technology use.
 21st century skills and strategies are implemented and there are many opportunities for students to work in cooperative groups for “real world”, hands-on problem-solving.
 Problem-based learning is emphasized through projects that interest students and have relevance for them.
 In the school technology lab, students discover the excitement and promise of technology as it relates to everyday work and leisure.

-The MST classes utilize various technology including Chrome books, blogs, flipped learning, Apple MacBooks, IPad, Smart board technology, TI-Inspire, flip video.
+The MST classes utilize various technology including Chrome books, blogs, flipped learning, TI-Inspire, and flip video.
 Numerous educational apps are employed in MST and other courses.
 All teachers utilize google classroom.

 How do we invite students?